dmstern/likers-blocker/README.md

 - Confirm and wait for the sucess message.
 - ✔ DONE.
 All the collected likers of the tweet are blocked. 😇

+**Constraints:**

+- For big lists of likers (hundrets and more), not _all_ likers are blocked, we can only collect those who are visible in the list from twitter.

 ### Share your block list with others

 Since Twitter has disabled its ability to import/export block lists, _LikersBlocker_ brings back the feature.